Brexit: British banks to stay open for Irish customers

 For a better experience use Google Chrome, Firefox or Microsoft Edge.

-Despite the imminent end of the Brexit transition period, customers of both Barclays Bank and Lloyds Banking Group based in the Republic will be able to keep their British accounts open with the UK lenders after end of the year.
+Despite the imminent end of the Brexit transition period, customers based in the Republic will be able to keep their bank accounts open with most UK lenders after end of the year.

 From January 1st future co-operation between the EU and UK will likely be based on “equivalence”, whereby each regime recognises the other.
 This is not as comprehensive as passporting.